 Give your service crew the tools they need

-Give agents the tools they need to deliver exceptional customer experiences, including a customer relationship management (CRM) platform that acts as a single source of truth for subscriber data.
-Coupled with an API strategy, you can pull in data from disparate systems across your organization.
-This creates a complete view of each subscriber, including:
+Equip care agents with the tools they need to connect with subscribers, including a customer relationship management (CRM) platform that acts as a single source of truth for subscriber data.
+With a CRM, you can create a complete view of each subscriber, including:

 - Top interests (e.g., action movies, sports, etc.)

-This view helps agents maximize productivity and improve the overall customer experience.
-Artificial Intelligence (AI) recommends actions and instructs agents on how to tailor the experience.
-For example, if a subscriber reaches out multiple times due to buffering issues, the system can flag that she is likely unsatisfied and at risk of churning.
-Based on this signal, the agent can place her on a win-back journey.
-The subscriber receives a personalized email with an exclusive offer and reminders of new content she’s sure to love.
+For example, if a subscriber makes multiple and frequent customer service contacts due to buffering issues, the system can flag that she is likely unsatisfied and at risk of churning.
+Based on this signal, the subscriber can be placed on a churn-prevention journey powered by a CRM platform.
+The subscriber receives personalized communications with acknowledgment of the issue, an exclusive offer, and reminders of new content she’s sure to love.